Mitchell and Webb: Television and radio

 Back, on which they also worked as executive producers.

 In 2022, they appeared in the Adult Swim series Rick and Morty as "Knights of the Sun" in the episode "A Rick in King Mortur's Mort" alongside Jack Black, Matt King and Daniel Radcliffe.
 In 2025, they featured in the sketch comedy series Mitchell and Webb Are Not Helping.

+Writing

+Mitchell and Webb wrote a great deal of their work together, otherwise writing material individually and bringing two ideas together.
+Robert Webb confirmed in a 2026 interview with Tom Simons that he and Mitchell would occasionally write sketches for That Mitchell and Webb Look in a pub, or in Mitchell's flat, where they would write some sketches on Mitchell's computer in his bedroom.

 Other

 Mitchell and Webb have also appeared in the UK regional versions of the "Get a Mac" advertisements for Apple.
 They also voiced a pair of peas on the Ant & Dec's Saturday Night Takeaway sponsorship TV adverts for Birds Eye.
 Magicians, a film starring the pair, was released on 18 May 2007.
 They have also published the comedy book This Mitchell and Webb Book.